Pain management and drug treatment

 Some patients often choose to forego any prescribed medications in fear of developing cravings for the treatment drugs while others willingly accept help and progress through treatment just fine.

-Without a doubt, there are patients who become addicted to treatment drugs, but it is more commonly seen in those who are in long-term treatment plans on an outpatient basis, such as those utilizing methadone maintenance programs.
-The New York Times reported that methadone-related deaths rose almost fivefold between 1999 and 2005, but the Centers for Disease Control and Prevention notes that while this may be true, the median rate of deaths among opiate addicts in methadone maintenance treatment is actually only 30 percent of the rate of those not in such programs.
-In essence, your chances of survival are far better in treatment, and sometimes treatment approaches do come down to picking between the lesser of two evils.
-Those with concerns regarding methadone may want to consider suboxone as a preferable treatment method due to its ceiling effect that limits the resulting high a patient can achieve even with higher doses.
+Some patients become addicted to treatment drugs, but it is more commonly seen in those who are in long-term treatment plans on an outpatient basis, such as those utilizing methadone maintenance programs.
+The New York Times reported that methadone-related deaths rose almost fivefold between 1999 and 2005, but the Centers for Disease Control and Prevention notes that while this may be true, the median rate of deaths among people addicted to opiates in methadone maintenance treatment is actually only 30 percent of the rate of those not in programs.
+In essence, your chances of survival are far better in treatment.

-For many addicts, treating their substance abuse troubles are only half the equation.
-Around 50 percent of substance abusers also have one or more serious mental health disorders, per PsychCentral.
-For these individuals, a tandem treatment process must be applied to give the patient the very best shot at a successful recovery from addiction.
-Unfortunately, the National Institutes of Health accounts for 53.7 percent of patients with co-occurring issues going without treatment for either issue, per data from 2012.
+For many people, treating their substance abuse troubles are only half the challenge.
+Around 50 percent of people who misuse substances also have one or more serious mental health disorders, according to PsychCentral.
+For these individuals, a tandem treatment process must be applied to give the patient the best shot at a successful recovery from addiction.
+Unfortunately, the National Institutes of Health (NIH) accounts for 53.7 percent of patients with co-occurring issues going without treatment for either issue, according to data from 2012.
 In addition, NIH points out current trends of substance abuse among the mentally ill, noting participants in one study with severe mental illness were at nearly a fourfold risk of being heavy alcohol drinkers and over 4.6 times as likely to engage in drug use a minimum of 10 times during their lifespan.

-While detox is a highly effective way to rid your body of the substance you’re addicted to, it isn’t the sum of a complete treatment regimen.
-Patients who attempt to beat their addiction through detox alone, or without following up with aftercare treatment within a month, relapse sooner.
-Patients treated with detox and follow-up treatment take 40 percent longer to relapse, if they relapse at all, according to the Partnership for Drug-Free Kids.
+While detox is a highly effective way to rid your body of the substance you’re addicted to, it isn’t a complete treatment regimen.
+Patients who attempt to beat their addiction through detox alone, or without following up with aftercare treatment within a month, may relapse sooner than individuals who are more thorough in their treatment.

 At The Recovery Village, you’ll receive nothing less than comprehensive care at its best with plenty of encouragement and moral support to back it up.
-Recovery is within reach, and we want this for you.
-Call us today and learn how we can help you manage pain and discomfort while beating your addiction to drugs or alcohol.
+Recovery is within reach, and securing your health is worth it.
+Call us today and learn how we can help you manage pain and discomfort while treating your addiction to drugs or alcohol.